Botanical Name: Peperomia obtusifolia

 Variegated leaves that turn green are not getting enough sunlight.
 If you don't have a spot near a window, a small grow light will work wonders.

 Wilted leaves are likely from overwatering.
 Soggy soil will cause the roots to rot, but all you'll notice are the limp leaves.
-Use a pot with drainage holes.
+Use a pot with drainage holes to allow the excess water to escape.
 If you want to cover up a plain nursery pot, slip it into a cachepot (a decorate planter without drainage holes).
-I put small pebbles in the bottom of my cachepots to keep the pot above the drainage water.
+I put small pebbles in the bottom of cachepots to keep the pot above the drainage water.

 Notice dry, corky scabs under the leaves?
 That's also caused by overwatering.
 The problem is more common in winter, when growth has slowed and the plant doesn't drink up as much water.
 Cut back on watering.
 If you think you've hopelessly overwatered your plant, repot it right away in fresh potting mix.